 Each elevator cable is made from several lengths of steel material wound around one another.
 These cables very rarely snap, and inspectors regularly look at them for wear and tear.
 But even a steel cable can break.
 So what happens then?

 Almost all pulley elevators have multiple cables -- between four and eight total.
 Even if one cable snapped, the remaining cables would hold the elevator car up.
-In fact, just one cable is enough.
+In fact, just one cable is usually enough.

 Safeties and Governor